Simardeep1098/elastic-siem-lab.github.io/index.md

 - **Elastic SIEM (Elastic Stack)**: Security Information and Event Management
 - **Kali Linux**: Virtual Machine for testing and generating security events
 - **VirtualBox**: Virtualization platform for running the Kali Linux VM
-- **Nmap**: Security event generation (network scanning tool)
 - **Elastic Agent**: Collecting and forwarding logs from the VM to Elastic SIEM

 ---

 ### Conclusion
 In this project, I configured Elastic SIEM with a Kali Linux VM to collect, monitor, and analyze security logs.
-Using Nmap to generate security events, I was able to query the logs, visualize the data, and set up real-time alerts.
+Using **Nmap** to generate security events, I was able to query the logs, visualize the data, and set up real-time alerts.
 This lab provides hands-on experience in security monitoring and is a practical step toward enhancing skills required for a security analyst or engineer role.

 ```
 The final element.